Atlanta Outpatient Programs for Mental Health & Substance Use

 • In-depth assessment: A thorough evaluation of each person is essential to developing a personalized dual diagnosis treatment plan.

-• Integrated interventions: At our mood disorder center, treatment plans include evidence-based therapies for mood disorders, like medication management and psychotherapy, with specialized addiction treatment approaches like cognitive-behavioral therapy and support groups.
+• Integrated interventions: At our mood disorder center, treatment plans include evidence-based therapies for mood disorders, like medication management and psychotherapy, with specialized addiction treatment approaches like cognitive-behavioral therapy (CBT) and support groups.

 When mood disorders and addiction are treated simultaneously, it gives the best chance for recovery and a better quality of life overall.